Ethan-Tam/actor-adaptability/README.md

    - **Pie Chart:**

        - Marks:
-         - *Area* - the area of each slice represents the proportion of movies an actor has done in the genre associated with the slice.
+         - *Line* - the angle of each slice represents the proportion of movies an actor has done in the genre associated with the slice.
 See angle channel description for more information.

        - Channels:
          - *Angle* - the total angle of a slice in the pie chart is proportional to the percentage of movies in that specified genre over the past decade.
 We are aware that this encoding may not be the most effective, but we really wanted to showcase a part to whole relationship which is why we used a pie chart.
 To further assist the user, we have added labels showing both the count and percentage to clarify the values.